 On days that students can be out of uniform, dress must be modest, clean and neat.
 Girls' skirts or dresses should be no more than 2 inches above the knee.
 Tops may not be spandex, crop tops, halter style, thin strapped, or tight fitting and no undergarments may show.
 Tops must be long enough to cover the midriff with the arms raised.
 Students' may not wear spandex pants, leggings (worn as pants), or yoga pants.
 T-shirts with inappropriate messages, pictures, or wording will not be allowed.
 Jeans with holes and tears are not acceptable.
 Slacks or pants (such as khakis), capris, and nice jeans are acceptable attire for these days.
 Shorts are acceptable only if they are the uniform shorts or are knee-length.
 Pants are to be worn at the waist and must fit properly.
-No sweatpants or athletic shorts.
+No sweatpants or athletic shorts unless paying for it on an out of uniform event.
 For safety reasons, flip-flops, crocs or any type of open toe shoe may not be worn.